LarryGF/terraHom/README.md

       kvothe   Ready    worker                 34d    v1.26.3+k3s1
      ```

+5. Verify that everything ran as expected, some of the required steps won't be executed if all roles don't finish running succesfully on all hosts

-5. (Optional) All of the plays have been tagged, so, if you want to make any changes and don't want to run everything again you can just run plays matching specific tags:
+6. (Optional) All of the plays have been tagged, so, if you want to make any changes and don't want to run everything again you can just run plays matching specific tags:

    ```bash
    ansible-playbook ./ansible/site.yml -i ./ansible/inventory/deploy/hosts.ini --ask-become-pass --user {your_user} --tags kubernetes,download